 The names of each company telegraph what is most important to them: Tripwire implies a mechanism by which one is alerted when something triggers a preset criterion, while Puppet implies the remote and precise manipulation of objects.
 Unsurprisingly, this is what their products respectively do best, but there is some feature overlap, as well as the question of how they interact with each other if in the same environment.
 We’ll look a bit more in detail at each product and how they compare and contrast.

-Puppet allows Linux and Windows servers to be configured programmatically, a key tenet of DevOps in maintaining uniformity and automation within a deployment environment.
+That Puppet allows Linux and Windows servers (and some network devices) to be configured programmatically, a key tenet of DevOps in maintaining uniformity and automation within a deployment environment.
+Without getting into the specifics of how Puppet works, users describe how servers should be configured in files called "manifests."
+Puppet runs the scripts in those files to ensure all servers under its management match the desired state.
+In theory, this means that you don't need change monitoring because everything is automated through code and code never has bugs!
 In their Enterprise product, Puppet also offers reporting features that overlap many of the compliance and monitoring areas Tripwire covers, although these are mainly for files being enforced by Puppet manifests, not for monitoring changes for directories upon directories full of files.

 Side-by-Side Scoring: Tripwire vs. Puppet